Vishnu252005/Showmyfit/README.md

 **ShowMyFit** is a comprehensive local marketplace platform built with modern web technologies, designed to bridge the gap between local businesses and customers.
 The platform features a beautiful, responsive interface with role-based access control, real-time data synchronization, and advanced search capabilities.

-### **🚀 Built in One Week by a Solo Developer**

-This entire platform was conceptualized, designed, and developed in just **7 days** by a single developer, showcasing rapid development capabilities and modern web development practices.

 ---

 ## ✨ **Key Features**